 What are webhooks

-Webhooks notify you about events that occur with regards to the payments that you process via Ingenico ePayments, like status changes on payments.
+Webhooks notify you about events that occur with regards to the payments that you process via Worldline, like status changes on payments.
 You can select which type of events you want to be notified about and where we should send them to.
 This allows you to be easily aware of things that happen, even after the consumer is no longer on your site.